-My collection of Motorola hand-held transceivers is complete with the Motorola XPR 7550 VHF hand-held transceiver, shown below.
+My collection of Motorola hand-held transceivers is complete with the Motorola XPR 7550 VHF hand-held transceiver, shown in the picture, below.

 Since I already have the Motorola XPR 7550e UHF, shown in the pic below, I really don’t need the “e” for my VHF transceiver.
 The “e” version’s main updated features include, but is not limited to, the following:

 - The “e” version can stay submerged in water for two hours; the non “e” version can stay under water for thirty minutes;